xalt/xalt/docs/source/005_whats_new.rst

 New Features in XALT
 ====================

+**Changing UUID to use version 7**:
+    (xalt-3.1.5+): XALT now uses version 7 of uuid.
+This means that the generated uuid are now time ordered.

+**Changing to pymysql python module**:
+    (xalt-3.1.5+): XALT now uses the pymysql python module because the mysql.connector does not work with python 3.12+

 **Controlling installed permission**:
     (xalt-2.10.43+): XALT now uses your umask to set permissions unless your user id (id -u) is less than UID_MIN (from /etc/login.defs)